openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 When this setting is selected, all ORA due dates will be set to the due date of the subsection that they are contained within.
 Rather than specifying individual dates and times for the submission, peer, and self due dates, they are all set to the due date of the subsection they are contained within.
 This has multiple benefits:

-* **Alignment with other assignment dates**: Rather than having their own separate due dates, ORAs can use the same due date as all other problems within a subsection, reducing complexity and simplifying the course timelie for students.
+* **Alignment with other assignment dates**: Rather than having their own separate due dates, ORAs can use the same due date as all other problems within a subsection, reducing complexity and simplifying the course timeline for students.
 * **Ability to use grace period and individual extensions**: Setting the date configuration to this setting allows ORA problems to use the grace period and learner extension features.

 .. note::

-   Becuase the submission and assessment deadlines are all set to the same date under this option, there will be no "buffer" time between the response due date and the peer assessment due date.
+   Becase the submission and assessment deadlines are all set to the same date under this option, there will be no "buffer" time between the response due date and the peer assessment due date.
    If you are using this setting for a peer assessment ORA, you must make it clear to learners that they must submit early enough to give their peers time to review their response.